Causes and development of mold

 What are molds?

 Molds form typical fungal threads and microscopic spores.
-They are part of the natural environment and can be found almost everywhere: in the ground, in the air, indoors and in nature.
+They are part of the natural environment and can be found almost everywhere: in the soil, in the air, indoors, and in nature.
 Since they are involved in the decomposition of organic material, they play an important role in the cycle of nature.
-The spores of mold can survive even under unfavorable conditions such as drought, months and years, but only multiply if there is sufficient moisture.
-Then the network of threads, the mycelium, which is typical of mushrooms, is formed.
+Mold spores can survive for months and years even under unfavorable conditions, such as dryness, but only multiply when there is sufficient moisture.
+This is when the typical fungal network of threads, known as mycelium, forms.

-Usually, indoor mold is harmless.
-However, if their concentration exceeds a certain level, damage to buildings and furnishings as well as health problems for the residents can occur.
-Mold not only develops on the wallpaper and in the plaster, it can also affect the masonry.
+Mold is usually harmless indoors.
+However, if their concentration exceeds a certain level, they can cause damage to buildings and furnishings as well as health problems for the occupants.
+Mold not only grows on wallpaper and plaster, but can also infest masonry.

 In order for mold to grow, it needs two basic conditions: nutrients and moisture.
-Other, but less important, factors are temperature and pH.
-Mold doesn’t need light or oxygen to grow.
+Other factors, which are less significant, include temperature and pH value.
+Mold does not need light or oxygen to grow.

-Mold spores are undemanding and can spread with a very small supply of nutrients, which is already sufficiently available from simple house dust.
-As a result, mold in the house can also form on surfaces that seem unsuitable and do not contain any nutrients.
+Mold spores are undemanding and can spread even with a very low nutrient supply, which is already sufficiently available in simple house dust.
+Mold in the home can therefore also form on surfaces that appear unsuitable and contain no nutrients.

 Accordingly, the most relevant factor in the formation of mold in living rooms or basements is moisture.
 It is not just the relative humidity of the room air that decides whether mold can spread, but the moisture content directly above the wall surface.
 How high this is depends not only on the humidity of the room air and its temperature, but also on the temperature of the wall.
 Most molds grow at 80 to 85% relative humidity.
 Under exceptional circumstances, however, mold can develop at 65% or up to almost 100% relative humidity.
 See also: How is humidity created?